 Set up the databases from the Site creation wizard

-Specify the database names and addresses (location) on the Databases page in the Site creation wizard; see Database address formats below.
+Specify the database names and addresses (location) on the Databases page in the Site creation wizard.
+See Database address formats.
 To avoid potential errors when Director queries the Monitor Service, do not use whitespace in the name of the Monitoring database.

 The Databases page offers two options for setting up the databases: automatic and using scripts.
 Generally, you can use the automatic option if you (the Studio user and Citrix administrator) have the required database privileges; see Permissions required to set up databases below.

-You can change the location of a database later, after you create the Site; see Change database locations below.
+You can change the location of the Configuration Logging and Monitoring databases later, after you create the Site.
+See Change database locations.

 To configure a Site to use a mirror database, complete the following and then proceed with the automatic or scripted setup procedures.

 - Install the SQL Server software on two servers, A and B.

 - On Server A, create the database intended to be used as the principal.
 Back up the database on Server A and then copy it to server B.

 - On Server B, restore the backup file.